 These homemade subs are piled high with Italian cold cuts, like mortadella, capocollo (also known as ‘capicola’ or ‘coppa’, as well as other names), and genoa salami.
 Plus, there’s provolone cheese, veggies, hot peppers, and a homemade vinaigrette.
 Talk about good!

-Why We Love Italian Cold Cut Sub Sandwiches
+Why We Love These Italian Cold Cut Sub Sandwiches

-- You can customize them to taste with whatever cold cuts and veggies you enjoy best
+- They can be customized to taste with whatever cold cuts and veggies you enjoy best.

-- They are so hearty, satisfying ad delicious!
+- They are so hearty, satisfying and delicious!